 Small amounts of offcuts from trees and shrubs can be used to create a dead hedge in your garden which will help you make the most of your waste as well as adding to the aesthetics of your garden.
 This can be done by simply pushing two lines of stakes into the ground parallel to each other, spacing them approximately 30-60 centimetres apart.
 You can then throw your offcuts into the space to act as an effective screen.
 The best thing about this idea is that it is sure to attract different types of wildlife to your garden.

 Small pieces of wood that are in good condition and are not rotten can be used in a number of different projects.
 For example, you could use them to build a spice rack for the kitchen, door stops for your family rooms or boot scrapers.
 Larger pieces of wood can also be cut to create bedside tables or other types of shelving for either the home or the shed.
-There are endless amount of ideas on places such as Pinterest for things you can make with unused wood.
+There are an endless amount of ideas on places such as Pinterest for things you can make with unused wood.